the-teachingRSE-project/competencies/call_to_action.md

 ---
-title: "EDUCATING RSEs in GERMANY - WHAT NEEDS TO BE DONE"
+title: "Educating RSEs in Germany - What Needs to Be Done"
 geometry: margin=2.5cm
 author:
   - Heidi Seibold